ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 user_data: Dict[str, int] = {"Alice": 30, "Bob": 25}
 ```

-In `user_data`, the keys are strings and the values are integers, indicated by the annotation `Dict[str, int]`.
-This tells us that `user_data` maps names (strings) to ages (ints).
+The annotation tells us that `user_data` maps names (`str`) to ages (`int`).
-If a function expects a dictionary of user ages, using this type hint ensures that someone doesn't accidentally pass in, say, a dict mapping names to something else like phone numbers (unless it matches the specified types).
+The type hint ensures that someone doesn't accidentally pass in, say, a dict mapping names to something else like phone numbers (unless it matches the specified types).

 Using these collection type annotations (`List`, `Tuple`, `Set`, `Dict`) greatly enhances code documentation.
 They specify not just that a variable is a list or dict, but what's inside it.